 There are two types of accounts on TikTok: Creator accounts and business accounts.
 Both have access to very different features and tools.
 Depending on what your goals are, you might find that one type of account works better for you than the other.

-The vast majority of TikTok accounts are creator accounts.
+The vast majority of TikTok accounts are creator accounts, also known as personal accounts.
 These are great for your average content creator, and come with numerous benefits and tools.
 This includes access to the Creator tools, which we’ll go over momentarily.

 Pros Of A CREATOR Account

 Creator accounts have access to the full music and commercial library of sounds.
-If you like making content within TikTok trends, a personal account has access to the whole library of sounds.
+If you like making content within TikTok trends, trending sounds and popular music, a creator account has access to the whole library of sounds.
 You also have the ability to duet and stitch other TikTok content, meaning that you can easily do reaction videos or side-by-side videos.

-Access to the creator programs is also a major pro of the personal TikTok account.
-This includes access to TikTok’s Creator Fund, which allows you to monetize your TikTok content through TikTok, and Creator Next, which allows you to receive tips from your audience.
+Access to the creator programs is also a major pro of the creator TikTok account.
+This includes access to TikTok’s Creator Fund, Creativity program and Creator Next, just a few of the TikTok programs in which creators can monetize and get paid for views.
 It also includes opportunities for brand collaborations on the Creator Marketplace.
 These are not available for business accounts.
-You also have access to other features like Promote.
+You also have access to other features like the Promote feature (similar to IG boost.)

 Promote is a powerful new tool that allows you to push posts out to a larger audience.
 You can only promote public videos with original sound or a sound from the commercial library.
 It’s a feature that will let you grow your community and connect with an even bigger audience.